 Icaraí de Amontada → Jericoacoara | 75 mi

 After breakfast at Villa Mango a real challenge awaits us; today’s distance is 75-miles!
 We’re heading to the most famous party place in Ceará – Jericoacoara.
 This is going to be tough, but every participant can, whenever he wants, continue on land with the support vehicles.
-75-miles of kitesurfing in one day is no walk in the park.
+75 miles of kitesurfing in one day is absolutely not everyone’s cup of tea.
 In no time we are out of the bay and pass the neighboring village of Moitas.
-Before we get to Patos, an excellent flat water spot in this region, we quickly cross the Rio Aracatiacu.
+Before we get to Patos, an excellent shallow water spot in this region, we quickly cross the Rio Aracatiacu.
 At the end of the extensive beach Praia dos Patos is the Rio Aracati-Mirim and behind lies Almofala.
 If we are lucky with the tides and it’s high tide, we can kite in the river at the end of Praia de Almofala up to Ilha do Guajiru.

 Now follows a long section with alternating mangrove forests and estuaries on the coast.
 The next bigger kite spot is Preá, which lies 10 miles before our destination.
-We’ll kite past the landmark of Jeri – the Pedra Furada – a stone archway on the beach.
-While the sun is setting we ge ashore south of the Duna do Pôr do Sol.
-There are only 3 more things to do: showering, eating, drinking, and above all – sleeping.
+We kite past the landmark of Jeri, the Pedra Furada, a stone archway on the beach.
+Now still around the bay and soon we go ashore exhausted but happy, while the sun is setting south of the Duna do Pôr do Sol.
+For today there are only 3 more things to do: taking a shower, eating and drinking, and above all sleeping.
 Our accommodation is Pousada Surfing Jeri and it will be nice to chill before our well-deserved rest day.

 Day 4: 22 Sept.